johncoleman83/bootcampschool-low_level_programming/README.md

   * How to manipulation bits and use bitwise operators

+* 0x14-file_io

+  * How to create, open, close, read and write files in C Language
+  * File descriptors
+  * The 3 standard file descriptors, their purpose and their POSIX names
+  * The I/O system calls open, close, read and write
+  * The flags O_RDONLY, O_WRONLY, O_RDWR
+  * File permissions, and setting them when creating a file with the open system call
+  * System calls
+  * Difference between a function and a system call

 ## Author

 David John Coleman II.
 Check out my website [davidjohncoleman.com](http://www.davidjohncoleman.com/)